rlmic/literate-economic-analysis/README.md

 ### What we will cover?
 <p align="justify">
-The curriculum lays out the importance of reproducibility in the context of economic data analysis, and providing an overview of the common concepts, tools and resources.
+The curriculum lays out the importance of reproducibility ◊in the context of economic data analysis, and providing an overview of the common concepts, tools and resources.
 We assume atendees are familiar to version control, testing, and reproducible computational environments.
 We build on these core concepts, to boost our data analysis skills integrating Jupyter Notebooks, Python and Stata.
 </p>
 The curriculum is as follows: